scorpiocavalier/m2-3-js--thedom/workshop/exercise-3-challenge/README.md

 Create a page that

-1. contains 3 sections (one for each of the following)
+1. contains 2 pages
-2. displays the current time
+    - homepage (`index.html`) that displays the current time and a link to the other page.
-2. contains a start/stop button with a stopwatch which starts at 00:00 and continues until the user clicks "stop"
-3. contains a timer where the user can enter a number of seconds, click start and the timer counts down to 0.
-There should be a sound announcingthe end as well.

-### Make it look "decent"
+    - stopwatch page (`/stopwatch.html`) that starts a timer as soon as the page loads.

+If you have some time 😉, and the inclination, you can make it look "decent."
 Go as crazy as you like.
 It doesn't need to be complicated, just a little "purty."